tyml/extensive-grammar-language/SPEC.md

 # Expressive Grammar Language 1.0
 ## Abstract
 The Expressive Grammar Language (EGL) can be used to specify formal languages over an arbitrary alphabet.
-*EGL* can describe all context free languages and by using the *Without Expression* or defining constraints even some non context free languages.
+*EGL* can describe all context free languages and also some non context free languages by using the *Without Expression* or by defining constraints.

 ## Definitions
 An **Alphabet** is a set of distinguishable elements that are called **Characters**.